- To see how I made a disc sail click this

 - I assumed the inverted teardrop shape would make it unstable, but I suspect the close base-mount points make it easier to pull the sail hard down to one side for angling off the wind at up to 45°.
 And like a PA, it’s bigger up top where there’s significantly more wind.

-- The ‘control string’ attaches to the side of the sail at three points and then is attached to the hull (not one point and held in the hand like mine).
+- The ‘control string’ attaches to the side of the sail at three points and then is attached to the hull (not one point and held in the hand like my MYO disc).
 I presume they are all chosen in position and length to maintain a certain optimal form.

 - It seems the dishing as featured on a WindPaddle and it’s knock offs is not necessary.

-Douglas told me that on the faster boats they all use (proper sea kayaks with bows sharp enough to cut week-old brie) the WindPaddle has proved to have a fairly narrow range of operational effectiveness (same would go for the Bic I imagine).
+Douglas told me that on the faster boats they all use (proper sea kayaks with bows sharp enough to cut week-old brie) the WindPaddle proved to have a fairly narrow range of operational effectiveness (same with the Bic I imagine).
 In a strong wind the flexible hoop distorts and loses effectiveness; and in a light wind they find it’s barely worth the bother.
 But don’t forget this is in a slick kayak that can easily be paddled at 5mph while slicing through the swell.
-A packraft manages about half that and an Incept maybe 70-80% of that speed.
+A packraft manages about half that and fast Ik like a Seawave or Incept maybe 70-80% of that speed.
 So at lower wind speeds I can paddle at a sail may be worthwhile – and in sail-distorting high winds; well, it didn’t happen with mine in 20mph winds (F4-5).
 I didn’t go that fast, but I can’t see me voluntarily being out at sea at wind speeds of 30mph, which is F6.
 It’s F7 out my window right now, pelting down and the sea looks utterly grim.

 A ‘0.9m2’ WindPaddle is the same size as my disc sail, left (ie: 1m diametre which = a radius of 0.5m x 0.5m x π actually = 0.785 m2, but perhaps the dishing makes a bigger area?).
-It’s available in the UK for around £135 last time I looked.
 As this guy suggests, this may not represent great value for money for a nylon sheet in a hoop plus some string.
-My own disc sail seems to work OK, but for only £50 I may end up getting a 1.2m2 Bic Sail or a Pacific Action – see below.
-My only reservations might be that it’s yet more stuff and a Bic or PA may be a little more complicated to rig and operate than a plain old disc sail
+My own disc sail seems to work OK, but I may end up trying a Pacific Action – see below.
+My only reservations might be that it’s yet more stuff and a Bic or PA may be a little more complicated to rig and operate than a plain old disc sail.

 More kayak and packraft sailing thoughts